Athens Nothern, Southern and Suburbs

 About the Lake

-Has a labyrinthine cave which can be explored 3.123 meters of lengths located at the edge of lake near the rocks starts.
+Has a labyrinthine cave which could be explored 3.123 meters of lengths at the edge of lake near the rocks starts.

 Researchers have discovered a huge stalagmite in that area. included in Greece’s national NATURA 2000 network and as a Site of Outstanding Natural Beauty by the Ministry of Culture.

 located across the street of the Vouliagmeni beach, you can reach here via Athens Bus or KTEL Bus that uses coastal road to Sounion. or take Metro if you prefer, take the metro line to Ellinikon and take the Saronida Express 122.

 If you wish to know more info about the services and what they offer visit their official website here; Vouliagmeni Lake

 Other sites that you must definitely take a look are

 - Santa Panteleimon, and many more.